Lentil with lemon salad

 Legumes

 Legumes have vast benefits for both ourselves and the planet.
 They are a rich source of plant protein, enabling us to reduce our reliance on red meat.
 They have plenty of fibre; and resistant starch that feeds the so-important microbiota in our alimentary canals.
-They help with the passage of the stool, reducing constipation and the risk of colorectal malignant disease.
+They help with the passage of the stool, minimising constipation and the risk of colorectal malignant disease.

 The cancer association incidentally recommends a whole grain and a legume at every meal.
-Three times might seem over the top but could you manage it at least once a day?
+Three times daily might seem over the top but could you manage it at least once a day?

 Just for the record we are not vegetarians but our commitment to the Cyan Zones[4] means getting more of our protein from dishes like this lentil with lemon salad; caring for ourselves and Mother Earth.